hm-lang/core/proposals/README.md

 are mutually exclusive -- no two values may be held simultaneously.
 See masks for a similar class type that allows multiple options at once.

+Enums are by default the smallest standard integral type that holds all values, but they can be signed types (in contrast to masks which are unsigned).
+If desired, you can specify the underlying enum type using `enumerate~i8(...)` instead of `enumerate(...)`, but this will be a compile error if the type is not big enough to handle all options.

 For example:

 ```
 # TODO: should definitions be `False := 0` and `True := 1` ?
 # Enums use a similar syntax as maps when being defined,
 # except that the left-hand side must be an UpperCamelCase identifier:
+# TODO: probably `bool` can fit in a `u1`, which we could specify in a struct.
 bool := enumerate(
     False: 0
     True: 1
 )
 ```

+TODO: consider doing enums like rust, so you can have a struct inside the value, e.g., like a proto oneof.

-Enums provide a few extra additional properties for free as well, including the number of values that are enumerated via the method `count(): count`, the min and max values `min(): index`, `max(): index`, and some convenience methods on any instance of the enumeration.
+Enums provide a few extra additional properties for free as well, including the number of values that are enumerated via the method `count(): count`, the min and max values `min(): enumType`, `max(): enumType`, and some convenience methods on any instance of the enumeration.

 ```
 Test: bool = False  # or `Test := bool False`

 # use `isUpperCamelCaseName()` to check for equality:
+# TODO: is this necessary? `Test isTrue()`
+#  is technically shorter: `Test == True`
+# maybe we can infer enum types where necessary to save time.
 if Test isTrue()
     print("test is true :(")
 if Test isFalse()